itsermo/holovideo-algorithms/render_algorithms/dscp4/README.md

 	sudo yum update

- a) Install the dependenices using the command below:
+ b) Install the dependenices using the command below:

 Ubuntu/Debian: